outstack/enveloper/README.md

  - Simple setup with docker.
  - Configurable to send to any SMTP server, e.g. Mailgun, Mandrill, Amazon SES or your private email server
  - Attachment support
- - Simple API to send see sent messages
+ - Simple API to send and see sent messages
  - Support for Twig, MJML out of the box, [easily extensible for other languages](./docs/04-advanced-templating.md).
  - Records sent messages into [Relational DB supported by Doctrine ORM](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/platforms.html).